I Married a Monster from Outer Space: Plot

-Finally, her doctor comes to believe her wild story, and he gathers up a posse of men he knows cannot be disguised aliens, having recently fathered children.
+Marge finally convinces her doctor, and he gathers a posse of men who recently fathered children and therefore cannot be disguised aliens.
 They attack the aliens in their hidden spaceship.
 Bullets cannot hurt the invaders, who are surrounded by a force barrier.
-The aliens, however, prove to be defenseless against a pair of German Shepherd dogs being used by the posse.
-The aliens are killed when the dogs attack, all except the alien Bill.
+The aliens, however, prove to be defenseless against a pair of German Shepherds being used by the posse.
+The aliens are killed when the dogs attack, all except the alien posing as Bill.
+One dog and a posse member are disintegrated by the alien's rayguns during the fight.

 Entering the spaceship, the posse finds that all the human male captives are unconscious but still alive, including Bill.
-The men are each hooked up to an apparatus that helps the aliens become their captors while living in faux human shells.
+Each man is hooked up to an apparatus that keeps them alive, while a duplicate “shell” is created for an alien to inhabit.
 The posse begins to disconnect the captives, which kills the aliens one-by-one.
 Shortly before his faux human body is destroyed, the alien occupying the Chief of Police broadcasts a warning to his people in orbit that they have been discovered by the humans.
-Thereafter, a fleet of alien spaceships is seen leaving Earth space.
+Thereafter, a fleet of alien spaceships is seen leaving orbit.
 They must seek out humanoid females elsewhere now that their breeding plan on Earth has been discovered.
-The humans that were disconnected from the ship are escorted out of the ship alive just before it explodes, reuniting Marge with Bill.
+The humans that were disconnected from the ship are escorted out of the ship alive just before it explodes, reuniting Marge with the real Bill.